zilexa/Homeserver/maintenance-tasks/README.md

 - Follow the steps.
 - A file `HOST/media-cleaner/media_cleaner.conf` will be created.
 Done!
 To change your settings, Simply edit the .conf file in your text editor.

+### STEP 3: Add FileRun users
+- The Nightly file contains maintenance tasks that run globally for all users and tasks that can only be run per user.
+Replace `filerunuserX` for the correct usernames and copy these lines to run this task for all users.
+This task is necessary to create thumbnails and previews for files created outside of FileRun web environment or webDAV clients.

 ### STEP 4.
 Schedule Nightly and Monthly
 - In terminal (CTRL+ALT+T) open Linux scheduler`sudo crontab -e` and copy-paste the below into it.
 Make sure you replace the existing MAILTO and _do not_ fill in your emailaddress otherwise you will receive unneccesary emails, use `""` instead.
 ```